-A front page article that appeared on the Wednesday, April 6, 2016 New York Times provides yet another example of the thumbnaildangers of hiding assets.
+A front page article that appeared on the Wednesday, April 6, 2016 New York Times provides yet another example of the dangers of hiding assets.
 Successful asset protection makes use of laws that allow you to protect your assets — while keeping them in full view.
 Hiding assets frequently involves illegal activity; and even when legal it is a risky approach.
 The article by Steven Erlanger, Step

 hen Castle and Rick Gladstone, titled “Airing of Hidden Wealth Stirs Inquiries and Rage” — illustrates some of the disasters that strike when “hidden” assets are suddenly not hidden anymore.